JoeForster/jobius/README.md

 ### CMake Configuration

-It will complain about missing in folders, so make sure to point the SDL paths at the bundled or installed lib folder, e.g.
+When you Configure in CMake, it may complain about missing folders.
+Each time it does, make sure to point it to the SDL paths at the bundled lib folder.
+You can also point it at an installed libraries if desired.
+Examples:

 - `SDL2_DIR` as `C:/Dev/jobius/lib/SDL2-2.26.1/cmake`
 - `SDL2_image_DIR` as `C:/Dev/jobius/lib/SDL2_image-2.6.2/cmake`